peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 I have always wanted osu! to be open source.
 It is part of my belief that game development and operation should be very transparent to the end user.
 It may take a bit longer to do development in the open, but we are already seeing appreciation from other devs (and users) for making this move.

 It also ensures that osu! can live on beyond me.
-If something were to happen to me, it is very feasible that members of the community can take over development into the foreseeable future.
+If something were to happen, it is very feasible that members of the team and community can take over development into the foreseeable future.

 ### Will there be a transition period where I can use stable?